Skip to content

 Elaine O’Donnell and Sharon Lambie from Palliative Care led this seminar on the topic of “Keep Being You at End of Life”

-How WMTY Can Help Us Achieve Value-Based Health & Care
+How WMTY Can Help Us Achieve Value-Based Health and Care

 Realistic Medicine Lead, Judith Marshall led this seminar on the topic of “How WMTY Can Help Us Achieve Value-Based Health & Care.